helmasaur/ac-keijiban/README.md

 ## Installation

-You  have to add this module to your NPM project folder.
+You have to add this module to your npm modules folder.

 ```bash
 $ npm install ac-keijiban